gdaless20/CAD-Engineering-3/README.md

   [Skateboard Trucks](https://cvilleschools.onshape.com/documents/7cb11a0d54ae46c13476b4ca/w/d2a085f23e7c8540d45cca03/e/95e010f165277273d4751f04)

   ### Reflection
   I was stuck on the trucks for hours.
-I love cad and typically find it easy but while i was mating the inner circles for the different part of teh trucks the mates never worked out.
+I love cad and typically find it easy but while I was mating the inner circles for the different parts of the trucks the mates never worked out.
 I had to repeat almost every mate at least 3 times before it worked.
-After i got through that it was a very simply part.
+After I got through that it was a very simple part.

 ## Designing the wheels and bearings